 The fundamental goal of promoting diversity is to build a society where differences do not disadvantage or exclude people.
-Sendai strives to create a city where people from all backgrounds can live safely and comfortably, by deepening people's understanding of various differences and developing considerate, flexible systems, services, and regulations that reflect diverse values and needs.
+Sendai strives to create a city where people from all backgrounds can live safely and comfortably by deepening people's understanding of various differences and developing considerate, flexible systems, services, and regulations that reflect diverse values and needs.

-In addition to promoting accessible development in accordance with the People-friendly Community Development Ordinance, Sendai has been striving to prohibit discriminatory treatment and provide reasonable accommodations in line with the Act for Eliminating Discrimination against Persons with Disabilities and the Ordinance to eliminate discrimination on the basis of disability and create a comfortable and inclusive society for people of all abilities.
-Sendai has also promoted measures to address diverse needs, such as the development of multilingual documents for administrative procedures and improving web accessibility on the city's website.
-Recent efforts include the introduction of a system recognizing same-sex partnerships and the adoption of universal design for the city's designated garbage bags (see column on page 10).
+In accordance with the People-friendly Community Development Ordinance\, Sendai has promoted the development and improvement of barrier-free\ infrastructure, alongside efforts to prohibit discriminatory treatment and provide reasonable accommodations in line with the Act for Eliminating Discrimination against Persons with Disabilities and the Ordinance to eliminate discrimination on the basis of disability and create a comfortable and inclusive society for people of all abilities.
+Sendai has also promoted measures to address diverse needs, such as the development of multilingual documents for administrative procedures and improving web accessibility\ on the city's website.
+Recent efforts include the introduction of a partnership system for sexual minorities and the adoption of universal design for the city's designated garbage bags (see column on page 10).

-1 Eliminate disadvantages
+1) Eliminate disadvantages

-- We will actively create opportunities to listen to the opinions of different stakeholders impacted by policies and systems in order to implement and review measures to address disadvantages resulting from differences. - We will consider what actions can be taken to respond to the needs of individuals with differences, and take appropriate measures within feasible limits (reasonable accommodations). - We will incorporate the principles of universal design, which is user-friendly and accessible to all (see column on page 10).
+- ♦ We will actively create opportunities to listen to the opinions of different stakeholders impacted by policies and systems in order to implement and review measures to address disadvantages resulting from differences. - •We will consider what actions can be taken to respond to the needs of individuals with differences, and take appropriate measures within feasible limits (reasonable accommodations). - •We will incorporate the principles of universal design, which is user-friendly and accessible to all (see column on page 10).